kylemcdonald/covid-mobility-data/readme.md

 To convert all the .pdf files to .tsv files, first make sure your python environment is ready:

 * Python 3
-* Python packages: numpy, scipy, pdf2image, pytesseract
+* Python packages: numpy
-* Note that the Tesseract binaries need to be installed separately: `sudo apt install tesseract-ocr`.
-On Debian you may also need to install `poppler-utils`.
+* pdftocairo and pdftotext: `sudo apt install poppler-utils`

 Then run the following commands to create an output folder and pipe all the data to the folder.